 Myth #2 – Cruises are just for the elderly

-You are so wrong!
+This perception is so wrong!
 Travellers of all ages enjoy cruising.
 In fact, cruising is a great option if you have children – only unpack once, no hours and hours of driving with fighting kids in the back seat, all-inclusive dining means it doesn’t break the bank, included entertainment and what more fun way to get an education that on a cruise holiday?
 There are cruises to suit all age groups and interests whether it’s child-orientated or you’d rather there were no kids permitted.
 Cruising is definitely not just for the elderly – it’s just that when you’re older and wiser, you know when you’re onto a good thing!

 Myth #3 – You’re in for buffet after buffet

-Oceania cruises touts itself as The Finest Cuisine At Sea™ and they aren't kidding with Chef Jaques Pepin at the helm (don't worry, not literally).
+Oceania cruises touts itself as The Finest Cuisine At Sea™

 Myth #4 – The dreaded karaoke entertainment

 Again, some cruises will offer this, however other cruise lines such as small ship expedition cruises do not offer this kind of entertainment at all.
 You’ll often find that instead of the stage shows, or karaoke bars, the entertainment is much more low-key and can be local dance groups, the crew themselves or there may be no official entertainment at all but simply guests enjoying a drink together.